Bright (Vic.)

 Population growth drivers in Bright are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, the Bright (Vic.) statistical area (Lv2)'s population is estimated at around 2,658 as of Nov 2025.
-This reflects an increase of 38 people since the 2021 Census, which reported a population of 2,620 people.
-The change is inferred from the resident population of 2,564, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 27 validated new addresses since the Census date.
-This level of population equates to a density ratio of 20 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 89.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Bright (Vic.) is around 2,674.
+This figure reflects an increase of 54 people since the 2021 Census, which reported a population of 2,620.
+The change is inferred from AreaSearch's estimation of the resident population at 2,564 in Jun 2024, based on examination of the latest ERP data release by the ABS, and an additional 34 validated new addresses since the Census date.
+This level of population results in a density ratio of 20 persons per square kilometer.
+Bright's 2.1% growth since census is within 2.8 percentage points of the SA3 area (4.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a population increase just below the median of regional areas across the nation is expected, with the Bright (Vic.)
-(SA2) expected to grow by 137 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, a population increase just below the median of Australia's regional areas is expected in Bright (Vic.).
+By 2041, the area is projected to increase by 142 persons, reflecting an overall increase of 1.2% over the 17 years.

 Frequently Asked Questions - Population